 The IRI is dedicated to nurturing and unleashing the huge potential for innovation that lies in undergraduate students at UCLA.
-The prize supports research that through experiment, design, or social inquiry and analysis helps us learn more or contribute to the future development of the internet.
+The prize supports research that through experiment, design, and analysis helps us learn more or contribute to the equitable and ethical development of the Internet.

-In addition to the daily business of classes, studying, and assignments, students may be occupied with part time work that has little benefit to their future careers or development.
-They typically have little access to mentors, funding, or encouragement to explore burning ideas and research questions.
+In addition to the daily work of classes, studying, and assignments, students may be occupied with part time employment that has little benefit to their future careers or development.
+They typically have little access to mentors, funding, or encouragement to explore burning ideas and research questions at the intersection of technology and society.
 Through a prize incentive and mentor support, the IRI inspires undergraduates across disciplines to put forward and implement their most revolutionary ideas.

 This prize is possible with generous seed support from Venky Harinarayan, and is based in the Henry Samueli School of Engineering and Applied Science at UCLA.